david-ramsden/py-netexec/README.md

-# Execute Multiple CLI Commands on Network Devices
+# Execute Multiple CLI Commands on Multiple Network Devices

 # Introduction
 This is a simple script that uses the [Netmiko](https://pypi.org/project/netmiko/) library in combination with a simple configuration file to execute multiple commands on multiple devices and capture the output to a file.